diegoorellanaga/Reinforcement-Learning/actor-critic/README.md

 ## EXAMPLE

 Set the following parameters as you may see fit.
-Then run the code.
-The code will save the model parameters and show you two training plots.
+Then, run the code.
+If the option was selected the script will save the model after the training is done, and show you two training plots.

     #------------loops parameters------------------------------
     num_mem = 300 #amount of samples collected before training